sg-s/xolotl/docs/source/contributing.rst

 ^^^^^^^^^^^^^^

 * Is it a bug?
 Are you sure the bug persists after you run ``transpile`` and ``compile``` and ``xolotl.cleanup``?
-* Describe what the expected behaviour is, and what the actual behaviour was
+* Describe what the expected behavior is, and what the actual behavior was

 Requesting Features
 ^^^^^^^^^^^^^^^^^^^